JagdishChoudhary04/Quadcopter/README.md

 Feel free to contribute by reporting issues, suggesting features, or sharing your own modifications.
 Collaboration is welcome!
 ##  About Me
 I'm a Third Year Student Pursuing Bachleors of Engineering in Electronics and Telecommunication.
-For any quieres : jagdishchoudhary9372@gmail.com
+For any queries : jagdishchoudhary9372@gmail.com
 ## Index
  * Introduction
- * Skills Required to Get Started
  * What will you Learn?
  * Getting Started & Software Requirement
- * Making our own Remote Controller
  * Making our own Flight Controller
- * End
+ * Conclusion